HealthSamurai/documentation/app-development-guides/tutorials/working-wih-pgagent/configure-pgagent.md

 Now pgagent running as different user role in container.

-If you use devbox, specify env variables in docker compose file
+If you use AidboxOne, specify env variables in docker compose file

 ```text
 version: '3.1'